Scope

 The operating model is installed where decisions about work and priorities are made.

-This may apply to a department, division, regional cluster, country operation, or business unit.
+This may apply to a department, division, regional operation, country operation, or business unit.

 Installation Process